-Most tests are performed in our own facilities and shared electronically via MyMercy.
+Most tests performed in our own facilities are shared electronically via MyMercy.
 More complex tests may be sent to special labs, and you'll need to check with your doctor’s office to get your test results.

 Results for routine lab tests performed at Mercy are usually available the next morning.
 Complex tests sent to special labs will take longer and may vary based on type; confirm the timing of these tests with your doctor's office.

 A toxicology test (“tox screen”) would need to be performed to show the presence of drugs or other chemicals in your blood.
 A tox screen can be used to check for one specific drug or up to 30 drugs at once.
 These may include prescription medicines, vitamins, supplements, alcohol and illegal drugs such as cocaine and heroin.
 Testing is often done on urine or saliva instead of blood.
 Many drugs will show in urine or saliva samples, and these tests are easier to perform than blood tests.

 Mercy offers a full range of corporate health and occupational medicine services to businesses large and small.
 Including onsite health and wellness as well as drug and alcohol testing.
 Learn more.